pz1/ZWayModules/.github/ISSUE_TEMPLATE.md

 - [ ] *Make sure that you followed all installation instructions in the README.
 If installed via git ensure that the directory is NOT prefixed with 'ZWay-' and that the user running zway can access all files inside the directory.*

 - [ ] *Include log messages generated while running the highest log level.
-Log level can be set via /opt/z-way-server/config.xml (highest level = 0, file location may be different).
+Log level can be set via /opt/z-way-server/config.xml (highest level = 0 lowest level = 6; file location may be different).
 Be sure to include enough context: Not only the line showing the error, but also a couple of lines before and after.
 Log file is usually located at /var/log/z-way-server.log*

 - [ ] *Append the configuration of the module.
 You can find the #instance ID# number in Smarthome/Apps/Active/.
 The configuration can be obtained by opening this URL in your browser. http://#IP#:8083/ZAutomation/api/v1/instances/#INSTANCE-ID#.
 Some Apps do export usernames/passwpords in plain text.
 Do change those in dashes (-)*